vvvv/betadocs/Wiki/Learning/Tutorials/West Tricks.md

 #  Build a simple Timeline for movement

 Letting an object move along a path that you pre-directed was always high on my wishlist.
-I remember difficult patching with an [IOBox (Value) Advanced](TODO INTERNALLINK:IOBox (Value) Advanced) that need to be filled with values, <span class="node">GetSlice (Spreads)</span> nodes and dampers to make it smooth.
+I remember difficult patching with an <span class="node">IOBox (Value Advanced)</span> that need to be filled with values, <span class="node">GetSlice (Spreads)</span> nodes and dampers to make it smooth.

 The node <span class="node">B-Spline (Value)</span> is not designed for this, but works great, with an LFO and some values.
 Don't forget to change the 'input room' pin to 'normal 0..1'.
 Thanks to <span class="user"><a href="https://vvvv.org/users/gregsn" class="extURL" target="_blank">gregsn</a></span> for the idea.